lgalbany/SN2014J/README.md

 # Optical INT and WHT spectra of SN 2014J

-ASCII files of all spectra of SN 2014J observed with INT and WHT, presented in Galbany et al. (2016).
+ASCII files of all observer-frame and not dereddened spectra of SN 2014J observed with INT and WHT, presented in Galbany et al. (2016).

 The paper can be found in: